 Here’s the issue.
 Your homepage isn’t just talking to the humans who visit it.
 It’s talking to Google.

 When Google’s crawlers visit your website, they read the text.
 They use it to understand what your business does, what services you offer, and who you serve.
-If your homepage says “Welcome to Smith HVAC — serving the Lower Mainland since 2001” and not much else, Google has very little to work with.
-The page isn’t telling Google that you do furnace repair, air conditioning installation, heat pump service, duct cleaning, and emergency HVAC.
+If your homepage says “Welcome to Smith Property Management, serving the Lower Mainland since 2001” and not much else, Google has very little to work with.
+The page isn’t telling Google that you handle leasing, rent collection, maintenance coordination, financial reporting, and tenant placement.
 It’s just telling Google that you exist.

-A homepage with clear, specific copy — “HVAC Service for Vancouver Homeowners: Furnace Repair, Heat Pump Installation, and Emergency Service Across the Lower Mainland” — gives Google the information it needs to match your site to relevant searches.
+A homepage with clear, specific copy, “Property Management for Metro Vancouver Landlords: Leasing, Rent Collection, Maintenance, and Owner Reporting Across the Lower Mainland”, gives Google the information it needs to match your site to relevant searches.

 This isn’t about writing for robots in an unnatural way.
 It’s about writing clearly and specifically.
-The same specificity that tells Google what you do is what tells a potential client they’re in the right place.
+The same specificity that tells Google what you do is what tells a prospective owner they’re in the right place.
 Clear, specific copy wins on both counts.

-After auditing dozens of Greater Vancouver service businesses, we see the same gaps repeating:
+After auditing property management firms across Metro Vancouver, we see the same gaps repeating:

 The website describes the business, not the services.
-Long paragraphs about company history and values, with very little specific content about what the business actually does or where.
+Long paragraphs about company history and values, with very little specific content about what the firm actually does for owners, or where.

 The Google Business Profile is incomplete.
-For local search — the map results that appear above the organic listings — the Business Profile is often more important than the website.
-Missing categories, no service list, no recent activity: these are signals that tell Google the business isn’t a strong candidate for local queries.
+For local search, the map results that appear above the organic listings, the Business Profile is often more important than the website.
+Missing categories, no service list, no recent activity: these are signals that tell Google the firm isn’t a strong candidate for local queries.
+It’s usually a property manager’s strongest asset, and the most under-used.

 No one is tracking what searches they appear for.
 Google Search Console is free and shows exactly which queries bring your site up in search results.
-Most service businesses we audit have never looked at it.
-Without that data, there’s no way to know what’s working and what’s not.
+Most property managers we audit have never looked at it.
+Without that data, there’s no way to know what’s working and what’s not, or how much of your traffic is landlord intent versus tenant listings.

 What a realistic SEO timeline looks like